opsmill/infrahub/README.md

 > [!NOTE]
 > The documentation includes how to get setup and start using Infrahub.
 The documentation is currently protected by password : `cXsivxXAgL7Hae`

-> [!TIP]
-> You can find your codespaces even after they are closed in your dashboard https://github.com/codespaces where you can reconnect to a previous codespace.

 |  | Branch `stable` | Branch `develop` |
 |---|---|---|